Younhong/younhong.github.io/_posts/2020-08-03-cloud-function-post.md

 Since HUGIN application shares moment globally, user from all over the world comments on story, press like, comment like and share it with bookmarks.
 If you delete single story, you must delete all those records.
 Then the problem occurs when you do not use cloud function since deleting all the records takes quite a lot of time, and you only have to wait until all the documents get deleted.
 And since all those processes are running on app, your app data becomes higher.
-In small apps, that wonâ€™t matter, but if you wish to launch global apps, you must take it into considerations.
+In small apps, that won't matter, but if you wish to launch global apps, you must take it into considerations.

+# Disadvantage of clooud function
+> There is disadvantage of using cloud function.
+As I already explained, cloud function works as trigger rather than direct calling.
+It means it can be triggered when you do not expect to use it.
+So, you need to be a lot more careful when changing database when you cloud function.

 # Setting up your environment for cloud function.
 > First, you need to set up environment for deploying cloud function.